Waveguide flange: Choke connection

 A choke connection is formed by mating one choke flange and one cover (or gasket/cover) flange.
 The central region of the choke flange face is very slightly recessed so that it does not touch the face of the cover flange, but is separated from it by a narrow gap.
 The recessed region is bounded by a deep choke trench (or ditch or groove) cut into the face of the flange.
 Choke flanges are only used with rectangular waveguide, and are invariably pressurizable, having a gasket groove encircling the choke ditch.
 The presence of these two concentric circular grooves makes choke flanges easily recognizable.
 The left-hand flange in figure 2 is a choke flange.

-It is considered wrong to join together two choke flanges; the resulting gap between the flange faces is twice that intended, and the effect is similar to that of having two joins in the guide rather than one.
+It is considered wrong to join two choke flanges; the resulting gap between the flange faces is twice that intended, and the effect is similar to that of having two joins in the guide rather than one.
 In the absence of unpressurizable choke flanges, all flanges fall into one of three categories: choke, gasket/cover and cover.

 An E-plane cross section of an assembled choke connection is shown in figure 3.
 This is the plane cutting each of the broad walls of the waveguide along its centre-line, which is where the longitudinal surface currents—those that must cross the join—are at their strongest.
 The choke ditch and the gap between the flange faces together form a somewhat convoluted side-branch to the path of the main guide.
 This side branch is designed to present a low input impedance where it meets the broad walls of the waveguide, so that the surface currents there are not obstructed by the gap, but instead flow onto and off of the separated faces of the flanges.
 Conversely, on the outer edge of the choke ditch, at the point where the two flanges come into physical contact, the ditch presents a high series impedance.
 The current through the contact point is thus reduced to a small value, and the danger of arcing across any crack between the flanges is likewise reduced.